netsym/primogeni/doc/installation.rst

    % cd ../topology
    % make all

+.. note:: **IMPORTANT!!!** Some systems have problems compiling gt-itm under topology:
+		  *make[2]: Leaving directory `/root/primefordocs/primex/topology/gt-itm/sgb'*
+		  *gcc -I../include -I../sgb -o ../bin/itm itm.o geog.o ts.o dfs.o -L../sgb -lgb -lm*
+		  */usr/bin/ld: skipping incompatible ../sgb/libgb.a when searching for -lgb* */usr/bin/ld: cannot find -lgb*
+		  *collect2: ld returned 1 exit status*

+		  If you get the error shown above and cannot overcome this, then you can erase *cd gt-itm/src && $(MAKE) $@* from Makefile and the other models will compile with no problem.

 If you rebuild PrimoGENI from a previous installation, it's a good idea to restore a clean distribution beforehand::